pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 To use pacts from Pact Broker annotate test class with `@PactBroker(host="host.of.pact.broker.com", port = 80)`.

+Version 3.2.2/2.4.3+ you can also specify the protocol, defaults to 'http'.

 ### Pact Url

 To use pacts from urls annotate test class with `@PactUrl(urls = {http://build.server/zoo_app-animal_service.json} )`.